 Cooperation and communication are at the core of the St. John's approach to safety and are key to the success of our mission.
-In this time of the Covid-19 pandemic, we also remind you that our college is only able to function if everyone is involved in protective measures regarding the coronavirus.
+We remind you that our college is only able to function if everyone is involved in security of our campus.
 We need you to do your part so our whole community can continue with the mission of the college.